gfranko/jquery.selectBoxIt.js/README.markdown

 	- Passes jsHint with no errors

-	- Small footprint (2.9KB minified and gzipped)
+	- Selected and Disabled Support

 ##Requirements
 jQuery 1.6.1+